Frequently Asked Questions

 In wet humid weather, be aware that wet gear will increase the amount of condensation in your tent so (if possible) store wet gear outside the tent

 You can test your tent for condensation by setting it up at home on a sunny day, give it a good hosing and look for internal leaking.
 If the tent isn't leaking, you can almost bet it was condensation.
 If you've found a leak, you can contact our Customer Care team to discuss it.

 R-Value is a measure of thermal resistance used by the outdoor gear industry so you can compare the warmth offered by camping mats and sleeping bags.
 Simply a higher R-Value means more insulation and therefore a warmer mat.
 A more detailed explanation and the science behind of R-Values can be found here.

 We definitely have replacement parts for packs, bags and tents available to you.
-You can find all our spare parts here.
+You can find all our spare parts on our website.